lambdaclass/riak_core_tutorial/README.md

 ### About this tutorial

-We're using Bashos' Riak Core for this tutorial, you can check it here [riak_core](https://github.com/basho/riak_core), as it seems to be maintained at the time of writing this.
+We're using Basho's Riak Core for this tutorial, you can check it here [riak_core](https://github.com/basho/riak_core), as it seems to be maintained at the time of writing this.